Glasstone Research Fellow in Science

 Andrew Wiles Building

 Radcliffe Observatory Quarter

 Much of my general research interests lie in applications of mathematics and the analysis of nonlinear differential equations, and involve using and extending tools from applied and computational analysis, such as approximation theory, asymptotic, homotopy, and perturbation methods, and numerical techniques for solving nonlinear PDEs and dynamical systems.
-I apply these techniques to an assortment of problems in fluid dynamics (vortex dynamics, bubbles, boundary layer flows), nonlinear dynamics (instability, chaos, and turbulence), integrable systems, nonlinear waves, mathematical physics and foundations of physics, biology and ecology, game theory and mathematical economics, mathematical chemistry (including fluid-solid or fluid-particle interactions, solidification, and multiphase flows), and miscellaneous problems in engineering and industrial mathematics.
-I occasionally work in more pure mathematical areas for fun, and prior interests have included mathematical analysis, elementary number theory, and combinatorics.
+I apply these techniques to an assortment of problems in science, engineering, and industrial mathematics.
+I am always on the lookout for new and interesting applications.
+I occasionally dabble in more pure mathematical areas of mathematics, as well.

 You can see more about my research interests on my website by clicking here.

 A list of student research I have supervised can be seen by clicking here.
 This may be useful to browse if you are interested in working with me on such a project, as it will give you some idea about the types of projects I am interested in.